 Number of beneficiaries 3 Type of beneficiary Description of the agreement MESSRS.
-JUAN LÓPEZ-BELMONTE ENCINA, JAVIER LÓPEZ-BELMONTE ENCINA AND IVÁN LÓPEZ- BELMONTE ENCINA -Mr. Juan López-Belmonte Encina: The Company has entered into a service agreement with its chief executive officer.
-The grounds for termination of this agreement and their consequences are based on the amendments made by the CNMV to the Good Governance Code in June 2020, which were included in the agreements made with the executive directors as a result of the review carried out in late 2020.
-Accordingly, the agreement provides for the payment of gross compensation to the director in the event of termination of contractual relations equal to twice the arithmetic average of total gross remuneration earned in each of the last three full years prior to the termination date of the agreement, unless (i) the chief executive steps down for reasons unrelated with the agreement; or (ii) the agreement is terminated by the Company on grounds of failure by the chief executive duly to discharge his legal or contractual duties, or the duties established in internal regulations, or for reasons of compliance with employment legislation (except in the case of waiver by the employer).

-Type of beneficiary Description of the agreement -Messrs.
-Javier López-Belmonte Encina and Iván López-Belmonte Encina: The Company has entered into two contracts of employment with both of these executive directors.
+JUAN LÓPEZ-BELMONTE ENCINA, JAVIER LÓPEZ-BELMONTE ENCINA AND IVÁN LÓPEZ-BELMONTE ENCINA -Mr. Juan López-Belmonte Encina: The Company has entered into a service agreement with its chief executive officer.
+In particular, with regard to the grounds for termination of this agreement and their consequences are based on the amendments made by the CNMV to the Good Governance Code in June 2020, which were included in the agreements made with the executive directors as a result of the review carried out in late 2020.
+They provide for compensation of the director for termination of the contract relationship, the gross amount of which is equivalent to twice the arithmetic mean of the total annual remuneration accrued during each of the three full financial years immediately preceding the termination date of his or her contract, except in the event of (i) the resignation of the director for reasons other than those included in the contract, or (ii) withdrawal by the Company for breach by the director of his or her legal or contractual obligations, or those established by internal rules, or due to grounds for termination in accordance with labour laws (except for corporate dismissal). -Mr. Javier López-Belmonte Encina and Mr. Iván López-Belmonte Encina: The Company has entered into employment contracts with these executive directors.
 Specifically, the grounds for and consequences of termination under these contracts refer to the provisions of the Spanish Workers Statute.